Co-Founder and Director of Programming

 Director of Development, Marketing and IT

-Polly is an award-winning producer, writer, digital marketer, fundraiser, and consultant.
+Polly is an award-winning coder, producer, writer, digital marketer, fundraiser, and consultant.
 She has been creating content of all kinds for 30 years and integrating that content into websites for over 20 years.
 She has created dozens of sites and digital and print marketing campaigns for small businesses, non-profit organizations, university departments, artists of all kinds, film promotion, event marketing, and her own projects.
 She has helped non-profits and educational institutions raise millions of dollars from grants and individual donations.

 In the film and television world, she worked as a director, line producer, production manager and script supervisor.
 She has also worked as a journalist, editor, legal researcher, public relations officer.

 Clients and previous employers include Growing Home Chicago, the American Museum of Natural History, Iyengar Yoga National Association, the National Screen Institute, Winnipeg Film Group, the Manitoba Writers Association, the University of Manitoba, and individual artists of all kinds.

 Based in her home state of Colorado, Polly has lived in 11 states, 3 Canadian provinces, England and Poland.
 She received a Bachelor of Arts from Oberlin College in Ohio.

 After more than twenty-five years experience in education, Brendan Mernin comes to the position of Co-Founder of Math4Science with an insistence on rigor, a rich practical understanding of math education, a discerning eye for quality presentation, and a deep understanding of recent and current changes in content creation and delivery.